-Through my art, I encourage sensitive people to connect with their emotions.
-I use nature, and more specifically horses, to interpret what people feel and translate their sensitivity in drawing or painting.
+Through my art, I encourage dreamers to celebrate this unspoken connection with nature.
+I use nature to interpret what people feel and translate their sensitivity into drawing or painting.

-I fall in love with horses when I was eight.
-It’s only when I started to draw again that I realized the vital role they played.
+I fell in love with horses when I was eight.
+When I started to draw again, I realized the vital role they played for me.
 Hypersensitive creatures by nature, horses were my lifeline because they were speaking the language of emotions.
-Horses mirror our emotions.
-We can’t pretend or lie to them.
+When I became an environmentalist, I had similar emotional experiences with nature.
+Horses and nature mirror our emotions.

-Now I am a full time painter.
-I work primarily on commission to create a unique emotion portrait™ that deepens the unspoken connection with horses.
-It all starts with an interview where the patrons share their emotions.
+My work is primarily on commission to create a unique Emotion Portrait™ that deepens the unspoken connection of humans with horses and nature.
+It begins with an interview in which the patrons share their emotions with me.
 Their perceptions and feelings are the raw materials of what will become their art.

 Everything I know about art I’ve learned from horses.